 What's not covered?

-- Dental treatment because of a pre-existing medical condition
+- Dental treatment because of an existing medical condition

 - Dental costs in Australia.
 Even if your dental treatment overseas was covered by your policy, the Private Health Insurance Act 2007 prevents us from reimbursing medical and dental treatment costs, in Australia as we are not registered to do so.